 GeneCards Summary for ACKR1 Gene

 ACKR1 (Atypical Chemokine Receptor 1 (Duffy Blood Group)) is a Protein Coding gene.
-Diseases associated with ACKR1 include malaria and plasmodium vivax malaria.
-Among its related pathways are Malaria and Chemokine Superfamily Pathway: Human/Mouse Ligand-Receptor Interactions.
+Diseases associated with ACKR1 include Malaria and Plasmodium Vivax Malaria.
+Among its related pathways are Peptide ligand-binding receptors and Malaria.
 GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.

 UniProtKB/Swiss-Prot for ACKR1 Gene